coda/packs-sdk/docs/reference/sdk/types/core.ParamDefs.md

 Ƭ **ParamDefs**: [[`ParamDef`](../interfaces/core.ParamDef.md)<`UnionType`\>, ...ParamDef<UnionType\>[]] \| []

-The type for the complete set of parameter definitions for a fomrula.
+The type for the complete set of parameter definitions for a formula.